OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4660.md

 # Event ID 4660: An object was deleted

 ## Description
-Event ID 4660: An object was deleted
+This event generates when an object was deleted.
+The object could be a file system, kernel, or registry object.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|